AudiTranscribe/AudiTranscribe/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 A clear and concise description of what the code actually does.

-## (Optional) Screenshots
+## [Optional] Screenshots or Screen Recordings

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or screen recordings to help explain your problem.

-## System Information
+## Useful Information

 Please complete the following information:

-- OS: [e.g. Windows]
+- Operating System: [e.g. Windows, macOS, Ubuntu]
-- Version: [e.g. 21H2 (10.0.19044.1682)]
+- Operating System Version: [e.g. 22H2 (19045.3086), 13.4.1 (22F82), 22.04.2]

-## Application Information

-Please complete the following information:

-- Application Version: [e.g. Version 1.2.3]
+- Application Version: [e.g. 1.2.3]

 ## Additional Context